Brian Treanor: Research

 He has also written numerous article related to his field.

 Teaching and administrative work

 Treanor is an advocate for liberal arts education.
-He as worked regularly in LMU's core curriculum, including founding a Great Books Learning Community.
+He has worked regularly in LMU's core curriculum, including founding a Great Books Learning Community.
 He was the founding director of the Environmental Studies program, and the founding director of the Academy of Catholic Thought and Imagination.

 Awards

-Treanor has been honored by the Associated Students of LMU as Teacher of the Year twice, and in 2011, was given the President’s Fritz B. Burns Teaching Award, the university’s highest honor.
+Treanor has been honored by the Associated Students of LMU as Teacher of the Year twice, and in 2011, was given the President's Fritz B. Burns Teaching Award, the university's highest honor.